Focus

 Biography

-Sofia Fernandez is a clinically trained social worker with a doctorate in social welfare.
-Her research is focused on improving HIV outcomes through community-engaged and mixed-method approaches that involve priority populations in the research process.
-Fernandez has a strong background and training in examining contextual factors of health and well-being including cultural, social, economic, and community influences on health.
-Additionally, Fernandez works on a grant to provide evaluation to community-based organizations that implement evidence-based interventions to reduce health disparities in South Florida.
-In her previous roles, she has served as a street outreach advocate for two social service agencies in Florida that serve homeless and transient families with immediate and respite services.
-In addition to her research, Dr. Fernandez is a Licensed Clinical Social Work Intern in the State of Florida.
+Sofia Fernandez is a Licensed Clinical Social Worker in the state of Florida with a doctorate in social welfare.
+Her research is focused on improving HIV, mental health, and substance use care delivery through community-engaged and mixed-method approaches that involve priority populations in the research process.
+Fernandez has a strong background and training in examining contextual factors that impact health and well-being including cultural, social, economic, and community influences on health.
+Fernandez’s current work involves developing and adapting health interventions to improve mental health outcomes utilizing transdiagnostic approaches.
+In her previous roles, she has served as Program Evaluator for Florida Department of Health’s grant initiatives, and she has served as a street outreach advocate for two social service agencies in Florida that serve families experiencing homelessness with immediate and respite services.
 She is currently an Assistant Professor in the School of Social Work.

 Lab